-In this special episode, I talk to Cher.
-Cher shares her inspirational story about she overcame hardship and poverty, and worked her way up to now be a staff engineer at Apple.
+Cher Scarlett shares her inspirational story about she overcame hardship and poverty, and worked her way up to become a staff engineer at Apple.

 Cher has incredible strength in her, and bravely shares her struggles dealing with mental health issues publicly.

-She also regularly reminds people that they belong in tech independent of their education or background.
+She also regularly reminds people they belong in tech independent of their education or background.

 [This transcript is the result of a community effort.
 You can help make it better, and improve the podcast’s accessibility via Github.
 I’m happy to lend a hand to help you get started with pull requests, and open source work.